webix-hub/docs/data/datatable/columns_configuration.md

 Styling
 -------------
-Many aspects of column can be customized to achieve the desired look-and-feel.
-Column style can be adjusted in a css class and applied through attribute **css**.
+Many aspects of a column can be customized to achieve the desired look-and-feel.
+Column style can be adjusted in a CSS class and applied through the **css** attribute.

 {{snippet
-Applying a css class to a specific column
+Applying a CSS class to a specific column
 }}

 ~~~js